queenielyk/CS5010-Image-Manipulation-and-Enhancement/Assignment6/core/README.md

 ### From Assignment 5 to Assignment 6

 #### 1. GUI
+A GUI is supported to allow a user to interactively load, process and save images.
+To know more about the GUI, please refer to [View (GUI)](#view-gui).

 #### 2. Interface Segregation: Move Read-Only methods from `MoreImageProcessor` to `ReadOnlyImageProcessor`